 The Institute Scholarship Program

-- A $1,000 cash grant for the teacher’s own classroom or other educational expenses
+- A $1,000 cash grant, for first year scholarship teachers only, which may be used for the teacher’s own classroom or other educational expenses.

-- Eight (8) semester units of Continuing Education (C.E.) units for the year, granted by the University of the Pacific.
-NOTE: The Institute runs on the quarter system, but the C.E. units are granted on the University of the Pacific semester system—that is, 4 units at the end of the UoP Fall semester (which occurs at the midpoint of the Institute’s Winter quarter), and 4 more units at the end of the UoP Spring semester (and our year-end)—for a total of 8 semester C.E. units for the academic year.
+- Eight (8) semester units of Continuing Education (C.E.) units for the year granted by the University of the Pacific, for teachers in the first three years of the scholarship program who indicate they need units (some teachers do not).
+The Institute runs on the quarter system (Fall, Winter, Spring), but the C.E. units are granted on the University of the Pacific semester system—that is, 4 units at the end of the UoP Fall semester (which occurs at the midpoint of the Institute’s Winter quarter), and 4 more units at the end of the UoP Spring semester (and our year-end)—for a total of 8 semester C.E. units for the academic year.

-The course is conducted live at the Institute building at 10060 Bubb Road, Cupertino CA, and in-person attendance is subject to COVID safety rules of the time.
+All courses are conducted live at the Institute building at 10060 Bubb Road, Cupertino CA, and in-person attendance is subject to health safety rules in effect at the time.
 The live course is simulcast via high-quality video streaming with interactive Q&A, and recordings of the sessions are available thereafter.

 No grades or tests are required, and the scholarship recipient is not required to account for classroom or other expenditures that are defrayed by the cash grant.
-However, regular attendance and participation in the class are required.
+However, regular attendance and lively participation in the applicant’s selected class are REQUIRED.
+In-person attendance is vastly preferable to best experience the collegiality of the program, but teachers have the option of participating online if they live at a distance or for occasional convenience (we know teachers have many life demands).
+However, in either case, engagement with the subject matter is absolutely necessary.

 The instructor is William H. Fredlund, Ph.D., the Director of the Institute, who obtained his B.A. and M.A. from UCLA, where he specialized in European history and art history.
 He then studied in Italy on a Fulbright Fellowship and completed a double Ph.D. in history and humanities at Stanford, specializing in Renaissance Italy.
 Dr. Fredlund, who is one of Silicon Valley’s most popular lecturers, has taught for UCLA, the University of Florence, Stanford, and UCSC Extension.